MaxGenash/SucessScriptPlayer/README.md

 # SuccessScriptPlayer
-*It is the front-end pard of our project from int20h hackathon*
+*It is the front-end part of our project from int20h 2017 hackathon*

 ### Description:
 Video player with such features: